 4. Lower Your Expectations

 Their brain is still underdeveloped.
-Although we are all born with our distinct personalities, many “unwanted” child behaviors such as ignoring, meltdowns, picky eating and hitting are NORMAL for little ones.
-You should still stop your kid from hitting, by blocking their hand while explaining that you can’t let them hit you, but yelling “STOP” is not a good long term strategy to curb the behavior.
-Being assertive without loosing your cool can be done.
+Although we are all born with our distinct personalities, many “unwanted” child behaviors such as ignoring, meltdowns, picky eating, and hitting are NORMAL for little ones.
+You should still stop your kid from hitting, by blocking their hand while explaining that you can’t let them hit you, but yelling “STOP” is not a good long-term strategy to curb the behavior.
+Being assertive without losing your cool can be done.
 It just takes practice.

 5. Be Self-Aware

 Why are their actions triggering YOU?
 Often we have pre-determined ideas of how our life should look like including our children’s behavior.
 These are often “rules” we learned growing up.
 Your family history might be hindering you from being present with your kids.
 Try rethinking the rules and meet them at their level.